Minlibay/MyPten/docs/functional-overview.md

 - **Camera** (`Scripts/Player/CameraFollow.cs`): smooth follow camera with centering, collision handling, and inspector-tunable offsets/lag limits.
 Use the Reset function in the inspector to auto-bind the player target.

 ## Combat & Abilities
-- **Attack execution** (`Scripts/Combat/SimpleAttack.cs`): drives attack timing, hit detection, and projectile spawning using player stats for cadence and damage scaling.
-Extend by adding new ability behaviours or altering damage formulas.
+- **Attack execution** (`Scripts/Combat/SimpleAttack.cs`): orchestrates stat-driven melee swings with configurable one-hand and two-hand profiles, selecting cone or single-target hits based on the equipped weapon archetype.
+Extend by tweaking the attack profiles or adding new archetypes.
 - **Health system** (`Scripts/Combat/Health.cs`): shared component for entities with hit points, exposing events for damage and death.
 Hook into `Health.OnDeath` to trigger loot drops or UI updates.

 ## Enemy & AI Systems